msbuild-2023-pre05/PRE05-dotnet-template/labs/lab2.2-codespaces.md

 > **Did you know?**
 >
 > - The GitHub CLI commands know what repository you are in, so you don't have to specify the repository name.
 > - Also, since you are running in Codespaces, it knows who YOU are.
-If you create an issue using the GitHub CLI command, it will show up as created by you.
+If you create an issue using the GitHub CLI command, it will show up as created by you without having to authenticate again.

 ## Exercise 4 - Debugging in your Codespace